rhtconsulting/fuse-quickstarts/karaf/infinispan/README.md

 -----------------------
 The following bundles are included in this project.

- * **local-cache** - Embeds Infinispan as a local cache in Fuse and exposes a Cache Manager service via OSGi.
+ * **local-cache** - Embeds JBoss Data Grid as a local cache in Fuse and exposes a Cache Manager service via OSGi.
- * **local-camel-consumer** - Local Camel route that consumes events from the local Infinispan cache.
+ * **local-camel-consumer** - Local Camel route that consumes events from the local JBoss Data Grid cache.
- * **local-camel-producer** - Stores and retrieves data from the local infinispan cache using Camel.
+ * **local-camel-producer** - Stores and retrieves data from the local JBoss Data Grid cache using Camel.
- * **local-client** - Connects to the local Infinispan cache using a bean with the Hot Rod client.
+ * **local-client** - Connects to the local JBoss Data Grid cache using a bean with the Hot Rod client.
- * **remote-client** - Connects to a remote Infinispan cache using a beah with the Hot Rod client.
+ * **remote-client** - Connects to a remote JBoss Data Grid cache using a beah with the Hot Rod client.
- * **remote-camel-producer** - Connects to a remove Infinispan cache using the camel component.
+ * **remote-camel-producer** - Connects to a remove JBoss Data Grid cache using the camel component.
  * **features** - Builds the various features needed to create and run the Demos described below.

 Setup
 -----------------------
-Before you can get started with this project, you need to install the Infinispan features.
+Before you can get started with this project, you need to install the JBoss Data Grid features.
 To do run the following commands in the Fuse console.

 	features:addUrl mvn:org.infinispan/infinispan-embedded/6.3.1.Final-redhat-1/xml/features
 	features:addUrl mvn:org.infinispan/infinispan-remote/6.3.1.Final-redhat-1/xml/features
+  features:addUrl mvn:org.apache.camel/camel-jbossdatagrid/6.5.0.Final-redhat-5/xml/features
+  features:install camel-jbossdatagrid
 	features:install infinispan-embedded
 	features:install infinispan-remote